MoritzGoeckel/TopdownShooterWebsockets/README.md

-# This project is on halt, and there is not a lot to see here
+#C# server and HTML/JS client (Not finished and on halt)
 This will be a topdown shooter multiplayer game, if I come around continuing it.
+I did the basic communication between the C# Server and the HTML/JS client.
+That is about it yet.